I, James Blunt

 I, James Blunt is a 1942 wartime future history short-story by English journalist H. V. Morton.
 It takes the form of a diary written by an English tradesman chronicling the Nazi occupation of Great Britain in the autumn of 1944.
 The short-story was commissioned by the Ministry of Information as propaganda.
 It is Morton's only work of fiction besides his travel journalism writings, for which he is better known.
-George Orwell described the novel as "a good flesh creeper, founded on the justified assumption that the mass of the English people haven't heard of fascism."
+George Orwell described the short story as "a good flesh creeper, founded on the justified assumption that the mass of the English people haven't heard of fascism."

 Plot summary

-The novel chronicles the occupation of the United Kingdom by the Nazis from 11 September 1944 to 13 March 1945 who begin a programme of "complete Germanisation" of the country.
+The short story chronicles the occupation of the United Kingdom by the Nazis from 11 September 1944 to 13 March 1945 who begin a programme of "complete Germanisation" of the country.
 St Paul's Cathedral is razed to make room for a Nazi Party headquarters and guerrilla warfare and any potential dissidence is suppressed through heavy policing.